accredible/multi-property-build-system/gulp/README.md

         * [ ] ...consider using timestamp
 * [ ] We will probably house the API in the same repo

-#### Bonus Requirements
+#### Bonus Features

-* Lint our files (we don't pay attention to this as it's ALL files rather than just the one we're working on)
+Consider using [gulp-newer](https://www.npmjs.com/package/gulp-newer) as google use it with their [web-starter-kit](https://github.com/google/web-starter-kit/blob/master/gulpfile.babel.js)

 ## Taskrunner Options